The Louisiana Room is a division of Special Collections of the Edith Garland Dupré Library at the University of Louisiana at Lafayette.

 Three collections are available on open-access shelving in the Reading Room: a ready reference collection, the Genealogy Collection and the Louisiana Law Collection.
 The ready reference collection consists of materials frequently consulted to answer brief, factual reference questions, and materials such as indexes which facilitate access to information in other sources.

-The Genealogy Collection includes monographs and serials whose primary use is for genealogical research.
+The Genealogy Collection includes books and periodicals whose primary use is for genealogical research.
 Other resources such as microforms, ephemera and unpublished manuscripts can be identified through the Library catalog.
-A guide, Genealogical Research: Guide a Selected Bibliography, is available to introduce researchers to this collection and to the variety of materials available.
+A guide, Genealogical Research: Guide and Selected Bibliography, is available to introduce researchers to this collection and to the variety of materials available.

 A collection of Louisiana legal materials is also shelved in the Reading Room.
 This collection includes statutes, regulations, court reports, digests and law reviews.
-A Bibliography of Legal Resources is available to help patrons locate legal materials in the Louisiana Room and elsewhere in the Library.
+This collection is not updated, since the materials are available online.

 The reference, genealogy and law collections have open access, for the convenience of patrons and staff.
 However, these materials must be used in the Reading Room, and cannot be taken to another part of the Library without being signed out.

 Dupré Library is a complete depository for publications of Louisiana state government agencies, and these materials are housed in the Louisiana Room.
 Most items held to be of interest to researchers are cataloged and shelved in the Louisiana Room stacks.
-Other items are organized by Louisiana Document number.
+Other items are organized by Louisiana Document number, which groups documents in broad subject categories.
 All Louisiana documents may be identified through shipping lists and bibliographies prepared by the Recorder of Documents.

 The Louisiana Room also houses the Library's collection of phonograph records by Louisiana artists not included in the Cajun and Creole Music Collection.
 A turntable is available in the Reading Room for listening to these recordings.